 How do I use persistent disk?

 When you click on the Cloud Environment button, you see this window, outlining the various options for configuring your environment.
-At the bottom of this window, you'll see a box for entering the size of your persistent disk.
+At the bottom is a box for entering the size of your persistent disk.

 If you modify the configuration of an environment you've been using, you'll see the "Update" button activate.